ucsb-coral/coral/docs/MANUAL.md

 Coral is a Cross-Platform React Native application designed to help UCSB students reduce friction in their day to day academic workflows.
 From managing class schedules and meetings to facilitating easy communication and collaboration among UCSB students, we hope Coral will be a companion app to many aspects of academic life.

+CS 148 update:

+Now featuring seamless integration with campus events, enhanced Google Calendar syncing, and dining menus with personalized preferences, Coral streamlines the essential aspects of your UCSB experience.

 ## 3. Intended User Audience

 This app is intended for students currently attending UCSB